MaincraftBareng/MODS/README.md

 - location_client: the url for the mod or relative path in this repo (note that if its url, it must be accessible by simple wget) then put the related configs on a folder with the same name of the mod_name in the config folder

+please make sure you already have minecraft forge before installing these mods, minecraft forge can be downloaded at http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html please download the latest and install it on your machine

 to use install.sh in client:
 ```sh
 sh install.sh client yourminecraftpathhere